An R Introduction to Statistics

 3 300 a3 b3

-In various European locales, as the comma character serves as decimal point, the read.csv2 function should be used instead.
+In various European locales, as the comma character serves as the decimal point, the function read.csv2 should be used instead.
 For further detail of the read.csv and read.csv2 functions, please consult the R documentation.

 > help(read.csv)